facebook/react-native-website/docs/the-new-architecture/backward-compatibility-turbomodules.md

 └── package.json
 ```

-The code that should go in the `MyModuleImpl.java` and that can be shared by the Native Module and the TurboModule is, for example:
+The code that should go in the `MyModuleImpl.java`, and that can be shared by the Native Module and the TurboModule is, for example:

 ```java title="example of MyModuleImple.java"
 package com.MyModule;